jaredwray/ecto/README.md

 Liquid files have the extension of `.liquid`.
 A liquid file is a mix of standard HTML code and Liquid constructs.
 Its clear syntax is easy to distinguish from HTML when working with a Liquid file.
 This is made even easier thanks to the use of two sets of delimiters.

 The double curly brace delimiters `{{ }}` denote output, and the curly brace percentage delimiters `{% %}` denote logic.
 You'll become very familiar with these as every Liquid construct begins with one, or the other.
 Another way of thinking of delimiters is as placeholders.
 A placeholder can be viewed as a piece of code that will ultimately be replaced by data when the compiled file is sent to the browser.

+# FrontMatter Helper Functions

+Ecto has added in some helper functions for frontmatter in markdown files.
+Frontmatter is metadata that is at the top of a markdown file.
+It is used to store information about the file such as the author, date, tags, and license.

+* `.hasFrontMatter(source: string): boolean` - This function checks if the markdown file has frontmatter.
+It takes in a string and returns a boolean value.

 # License